EB-5 visa: Potential abolishment

 On February 25, 2025, President Donald Trump announced that the EB-5 visa would be abolished; a "gold card" program would replace it.
 Trump claimed that the program would not require Congressional approval, and that minimum investment would be $5,000,000.
 Trump touted the idea by stating it could pay off $36 trillion in the national debt.
 As of February 26, Trump made no mention of job creation requirements.
-When a reporter at the February 25 Oval Office event asked him whether a Russian oligarch would be eligibile for this program, Trump replied, "Yeah, possibly.
+When a reporter at the February 25 Oval Office event asked him whether a Russian oligarch would be eligible for this program, Trump replied, "Yeah, possibly.
 I know some Russian oligarchs that are very nice people."

 Targeted Employment Areas

 The original EB-5 law required investment in a Targeted Employment Area.
 This meant that the area for potential investment had to be either rural or have a "jobless rate" representing "150% of the national average".
 However, over time regions and states that wanted both the development and the employment, and developers became more skilled in "crafting" an acceptable targeted area (TEA)s, an "essential part of gaining USCIS approval".
 A June 2014 Fortune article stated that, "after years of industry pressure, it's now USCIS policy to automatically accept any state designation of a TEA, even though states routinely approve gerrymandered districts that tack on distant high-unemployment tracts to allow EB-5 endeavors in wealthy areas".

 By 2011 there were concerns raised about areas in New York that had been "strangely gerrymandered" in order that "relatively upscale and wealthy locations could qualify for TEA status" according to an article in The New York Times in 2011.
 A proposed China City program in that area received "pushback from locals against an EB-5-funded program" there.

 Marriott EB-5-funded construction projects have been criticized for acquiring TEA status for wealthy and well-off regions including in Washington D.C., contradicting the original spirit of the TEA designation.
 In June 2014 when the $520 million-Marriott Marquis convention center hotel—D.C.'s new largest hotel—was officially opened on June 10, 2014, by Mayor Vince Gray, who announced Air China's maiden first direct flights between D.C. and Beijing. and hoped the Air China passengers would "stay in the Marriott Marquis".
 In a June 27 article Washington City Paper reported that it was "fitting" that Air China passengers stayed in the Marriott Marquis because they invested $5 million through the federal EB-5 visa program "earning green cards in the process".
 In the same article, other recent "major D.C. development projects using EB-5 funds" including Shaw's CityMarket at O development that "used $97 million of EB-5 funding" and earned "green cards for nearly 200 foreigners".
 A top priority of Mayor Gray's administration was to nurture a "stronger business relationship with China, the primary source of EB-5 funding in D.C. and nationally".